 — Dave Parker, former MVP and teammate of Ellis, h/t The Houston Press

 Nutty, right?
 Who does that?

 Anyway, Ellis was a 25-year-old phenom starting pitcher in the midst of his third season in 1970.
 The Pirates had a twi-night double header scheduled against the San Diego Padres on Friday in the Southern California city.
 Ellis had driven to the place he grew up, Los Angeles, to hang with an old girlfriend of one of his childhood buddies.

 Thinking it was Thursday, Ellis took the psychedelic drug at noon that day.
 The girl he was with was fumbling through the newspaper about an hour later and told Ellis he was scheduled to start the first game at 6:05 p.m.
 Flights from L.A. were cheap, about $10 at the time.
-He hustled to the airport around 3:30 p.m. and arrived in San Diego at 4:30 p.m. in time for warmups for one of the wildest starts of his career.
+He hustled to the airport around 3:30 p.m. and arrived at San Diego’s ballpark at 4:30 p.m. in time for warmups for one of the wildest starts of his career.
 Literally.